Modeling the Spectral Energy Distribution of Active Galactic Nuclei: Implications for Cosmological Simulations of Galaxy Formation: results

 \subsubsection{Comparison with previous methods}

-Previous studies often assume the bolometric luminosity {is proportional to} the accretion rate, defined as $L_\mathrm{bol} = \eta\dot{M}{c}^2$, where the radiative efficiency $\eta$ can vary with accretion rate and parameters in accretion models.
-A common practice is to simplify by setting $\eta=0.1$. {\citet{griffin19} implemented a more sophisticated model, applying different scaling relations for low (ADAF), moderate (standard disk), and high (slim disk) accretion rates.
+Previous studies often assume the bolometric luminosity is proportional to the accretion rate, defined as $L_\mathrm{bol} = \eta\dot{M}{c}^2$, where the radiative efficiency $\eta$ can vary with accretion rate and parameters in accretion models.
+A common practice is to simplify by setting $\eta=0.1$. \citet{griffin19} implemented a more sophisticated model, applying different bolometric corrections for low (ADAF), moderate (standard disk), and high (slim disk) accretion rates.
 Here we adjust the AGN model parameters ($\alpha, \beta, \delta$) in \citet{griffin19}, as well as their critical accretion rate \citep[0.01 in the original work by][]{griffin19} to be the same as those adopted in this work.
 Both of these AGN models are then combined with the SMBH growth history in our semi-analytic galaxy catalog to derive the corresponding bolometric luminosities.
-When comparing observed luminosity functions in specific bands, many cosmological simulations use scaling relations to connect bolometric luminosity to photometric measurements in certain bands.
-In practice, we combine the scaling relations from \citet{marconi2004} with the bolometric luminosities given by these two AGN models to predict the corresponding photometric luminosities.
-We refer the former as the $\eta=0.1$ model and the latter as the $\mathrm{G19_{AGN,modify}}$ model. }
+When comparing observed luminosity functions in specific bands, many cosmological simulations use bolometric corrections to connect bolometric luminosity to photometric measurements.
+In practice, we combine the bolometric corrections from \citet{marconi2004} with the bolometric luminosities given by these two AGN models to predict the corresponding photometric luminosities.
+We refer to the former as the $\eta=0.1$ model and the latter as the $\mathrm{G19_{AGN,modify}}$ model.

 In our model, bolometric and photometric luminosities are determined in the same manner by integrating over the corresponding wavelengths of the AGN SEDs.
-A detailed comparison of the AGN luminosity functions between our model, $\eta = 0.1$ model, and $\mathrm{G19_{AGN,modify}}$ model at $z=0$ is presented in Figure \,\ref{fig:compare}.
+A detailed comparison of the AGN luminosity functions between our model, $\eta = 0.1$ model, and $\mathrm{G19_{AGN,modify}}$ model at $z=0$ is presented in Fig.\,\ref{fig:compare}.